christianalfoni/formsy-react/API.md

   }
 }}/>
 ```
-An comma separated list with validation rules.
+A comma separated list with validation rules.
 Take a look at [**Validators**](#validators) to see default rules.
 Use ":" to separate argument passed to the validator.
 The argument will go through a **JSON.parse** converting them into correct JavaScript types.
 Meaning:

 ```jsx
 <MyInputComponent name="fruit" validations="isIn:['apple', 'orange']"/>